Come Visit the Aperture Science Center

 In this image you can see the separate parts of the contraption.
 This configuration has several problems.
 The first is illustrated in the last image.
 The eyepiece is so long that it obstructs the view of the front sight when the windage is adjusted to the extremes.
 The second issue is that the components require multiple dimensionally accurate faces in order to work properly and SLA printing is not accurate when dealing with overhangs or the first few layers of a print.
 Thirdly, the resin I have is translucent which means that the inside of the tube, behind the aperture is always bright.

+To solve these issues, prototype number three will have two fewer parts, will only have half of a dovetail, and will be about 3/8" thick in order to use an eyepiece that I was able to find on the internet.
 I have learned a few new tricks thanks to this project.
 First, printing directly to the print bed without supports allows you to create 2 perfectly parallel surfaces.
 Keep in mind that X and Y will not be accurate in the first few layers.
 Also, if the parts are too large the first few overexposed layers will cause the part to warp away from the print bed.
 Second, supported structures are obviously not dimensionally accurate.
 You can see the waves in the surface were supports were removed.
 Third, this project has convinced me that I need to create a performance test for this printer and resin combination.
 When I am happy with the design I will post the printer files on Thingiverse.

 To be continued...